Careers360 Logo

 Compounds formed with the help of carbon and hydrogen are known as Hydrocarbons.

-Saturated hydrocarbons are those which contains single bond in between two carbon atoms.
+Saturated hydrocarbons are those that contain a single bond in between two carbon atoms.
 Example: methane

 The hydrocarbon with double or triple bonds other than single bond is so called unsaturated hydrocarbons.
 Example: ethyne, ethene.